Does your blog have a pulse?

 “How much money is enough?” – “One more dollar.”

-“When is your bounce rate good?” – “After one less visitor bounces.”
+“When is your bounce rate good?” – “When one fewer visitor bounces.”

 You get the point.